IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_backup_policy.markdown

 ## Argument reference
 Review the argument references that you can specify for your resource.
 - `bucket_crn` - (Required, Forces new resource, String) CRN of the source bucket.
-- `delete_after_days` - (Required, String) Number of days after which the data contained within the RecoveryRange will be deleted.
+- `initial_delete_after_days` - (Required, String) Number of days after which the data contained within the RecoveryRange will be deleted.

   **Note:**
-Once set the value of `delete_after_days` cannot be updated.
+Once set the value of `initial_delete_after_days` cannot be updated.

 - `policy_name` - (Required, Forces new resource, String) Name of the policy.
 - `backup_type`- (Required, Forces new resource, String) Backup type.
 Currently only  `continuous` is supported.